 Historical net tangible book value (deficit) represents our total tangible assets (total assets less deferred offering costs) less total liabilities and our redeemable convertible preferred stock.
 As of June 30, 2018, our historical net tangible book deficit was \$86.4 million and our historical net tangible book deficit per share was \$10.85.
-After giving effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock into 12,385,154 shares of common stock in connection with this offering, the assumed conversion of the outstanding 2017 convertible notes into an aggregate of 2,497,722 shares of our common stock immediately prior to the closing of this offering (assuming the conversion of \$12.5 million principal amount and accrued interest as of June 30, 2018 at a conversion price of \$5.00 per share), the automatic conversion of the outstanding 2018 convertible notes into an aggregate of 3,018,745 shares of our common stock (assuming conversion price will be equal to 80% of the initial public offering price of our common stock in this offering), the resulting settlement of the derivative instrument upon the conversion of the 2018 convertible notes and the estimated \$7.1 million impact to accumulated deficit (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the range reflected on the cover of this prospectus) as a result of the fair value adjustment to the derivative and loss on extinguishment of the 2018 convertible notes, and the automatic conversion of warrants to purchase 500,000 shares of our Series B redeemable convertible preferred stock as of June 30, 2018 into warrants to purchase an equivalent number of shares of our common stock and assuming the exercise of the common stock warrants, immediately following the closing of this offering, our pro forma net tangible book value as of June 30, 2018 would have been \$14.5 million, or \$0.55 per share.
+After giving effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock into 12,385,154 shares of common stock in connection with this offering, the assumed conversion of the outstanding 2017 convertible notes into an aggregate of 2,497,722 shares of our common stock immediately prior to the closing of this offering (assuming the conversion of \$12.5 million principal amount and accrued interest as of June 30, 2018 at a conversion price of \$5.00 per share), the automatic conversion of the outstanding 2018 convertible shares of our common stock (assuming conversion of \$33.8 million principal amount and accrued interest as of June notes into an aggregate of 30, 2018 at an assumed conversion price of \$ per share-the actual conversion price will be equal to 80% of the initial public offering price of our common stock in this offering), the resulting settlement of the derivative instrument upon the conversion of the 2018 convertible notes, and the automatic conversion of all outstanding warrants to purchase shares of our Series B redeemable convertible preferred stock into warrants to purchase an aggregate of 500.000 shares of our common stock (but not assuming the exercise of the common stock warrants), immediately prior to the closing of this offering, our pro forma net tangible book value as of June 30, 2018 would have been \$ million, or \$ per share.

-After giving effect to the sale and issuance of 9,000,000 shares of common stock in this offering at the assumed initial public offering price of \$14.00 per share, which is the midpoint of the range reflected on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2018 would have been \$130.2 million, or \$3.68 per share.
-This represents an immediate increase in pro forma net tangible book value of \$3.13 per share to existing stockholders and an immediate dilution of the pro forma net tangible book value of \$10.32 per share to new investors purchasing common stock in this offering.
+After giving effect to the sale and issuance of shares of common stock in this offering at the assumed initial public offering price of per share, which is the midpoint of the range reflected on the cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2018 would have been million, or \$ per share.
+This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution of the pro forma net tangible book value of \$ per share to new investors purchasing common stock in this offering.